OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

 Having the magnetometer too close to the stepper motors is **not** a good idea.

-This is where we use the `NMEA.multiplexer` project (part of this repo).
-We have another Raspberry Pi (a Raspberry Pi Zero does the job) with a magnetometer attached to it, running the `NMEA.multiplexer`.
+This is where we use the `NMEA-multiplexer` project (part of this repo).
+We have another Raspberry Pi (a Raspberry Pi Zero does the job) with a magnetometer attached to it, running the `NMEA-multiplexer`.
-The `NMEA.multiplexer` can also serve as a REST server, storing NMEA data in a cache, queryable from a REST client.
+The `NMEA-multiplexer` can also serve as a REST server, storing NMEA data in a cache, queryable from a REST client.

 |       HMC5883L                 |     HMC5883L                   |
 |:------------------------------:|:------------------------------:|